identity-com/idv-builder/README.md

 After the IDV has started, you can call the API directly (without a running Identity.com compatible client), using the [Insomnia](https://insomnia.rest/) workspace provided with the IDV Builder (`test/manual/idvBuilderInsomnia.json`).

-## Deploying to your Kubernetes Cluster
+## Deploying to your Kubernetes Cluster - WIP -

 1. Ensure you have access to the IDV Toolkit ECR repository before proceeding.
 Contact Identity.com for access.
 2. Ensure you have the following infrastructure set up on your cluster: